Alvechurch

-Alvechurch (/ˈælvtʃɜːrtʃ/ ALV-church) is a large village and civil parish in the Bromsgrove district in northeastern Worcestershire, England, in the valley of the River Arrow.
-The Lickey Hills Country Park is 2.5 miles (4 km) to the north-west.
+Alvechurch (/ˈælvtʃɜːrtʃ/ ALV-church) is a village and civil parish in the Bromsgrove district in Worcestershire, England.
+It is located in the valley of the River Arrow.
+The Lickey Hills Country Park is 3 mi to the northwest.
 It is 11 mi south of Birmingham, 5 mi north of Redditch and 6 mi east of Bromsgrove.
 At the 2001 census, the population was 5,316.

 History

 Alvechurch means "Ælfgyth's church".
 In the eighth century, Ælfgyth founded a church on the site of the church of St. Laurence.

 King Offa of Mercia gave the land forming the parish to Bishops of Worcester in 780.
 The parish is mentioned in the Domesday Book of 1068 as Alvievecherche with a small population of under 20 people.
 In the thirteenth century the Bishop of Worcester built a palace in the village, and a weekly market and an annual fair were established.

 The Bishop's Palace was pulled down in the seventeenth century, the only remnants being part of the moat and a yew tree which formerly stood in the palace grounds.

 From the nineteenth century to the mid-twentieth century there was a brick factory in the hamlet of Withybed on the edge of the village.
 Other local industries included nail and needle making.
 Dellow cars were made in Alvechurch between 1949 and 1956.